Document Information

 Here at Seattle, we prefer to use Departure Procedures as much as possible.
 If the aircraft does not file one, issue the appropriate DP for the route of flight.
 When issuing clearance it is a good practice to have the departure charts printed out and within reach for quick reference.

 If there is no other SID in the direction the aircraft is headed or if they cannot use an RNAV SID, they will need to use either the SEA or MONTN.
-How do you decide which one to use?
-The following flow chart explains the basic logic per SOP-103.
+Attachment 5 in the S46-SEA LOA explains S46's departure gates, and what SID aircraft have to be on.

 VI.
-Aircraft Not Filing for the Departure Procedures (DP)
+Aircraft Not Filing a Departure Procedure (DP)

 If the aircraft files NO DP (or NO SIDs) in the comments or refuses to accept a Departure Procedure then they shall be cleared via the SEA 161 Radial or SEA 341 Radial depending on which runways are in use.
 (See examples later)